pierre-vigier/Perl6-Math-Matrix/README.md

 ### new( "..." )

-Alternatively you can define the matrix as string, which makes most sense while using heredocs.
+Alternatively you can define the matrix from a string, which makes most sense while using heredocs.

     Math::Matrix.new("1 2 \n 3 4"); # our demo matrix as string
     Math::Matrix.new: q:to/END/;    # indent as you wish